 In the 17th - 19th centuries, girls learned needelwork so that they would be proficient as adults.
 Some learned at home while others were sent to schools to learn under skilled needlewoman.
-This kit is a reproduction of a sampler created by Victorine Delacroix, made in 1833 at one such school - D. H. Mundall's Seminary in Philadelphia.
+This kit is a reproduction of a sampler created by Mary Ann Hoover in 1818 and features typical Philadlephia motifs of a bucolic country estate.
 The original sampler is part of the over 700 pieces of needlework in the Winterthur collection.
 Kit is made in USA.

-Kit includes colored picture or photograph of completed kit, a chart of design, silk
+Kit includes colored picture or photography of completed kit, a chart of design, silk

 embroidery floss, 100% linen (40 count), needle, instructions for working sampler, a stitch diagram and historical information on the sampler.